treggify/mindweaver/README.md

 # MindWeaver

-MindWeaver is an Obsidian plugin that uses AI to automatically discover and create meaningful backlinks between your notes.
+MindWeaver is an Obsidian plugin that uses AI to automatically discover and create meaningful backlinks between your notes, and intelligently suggest relevant tags.
 It analyzes your notes' content and suggests connections that you might have missed, helping you build a more interconnected knowledge base.

 ## Features